Server(s) Monitoring 101

 Bored employee

-• Get usage metrics to drive you growth.
-Even if you have today a small infra, you expect to have more in the following months/years.
+• Get usage metrics to drive your growth.
+Even if you have a small infra today, you expect to have more in the following months/years.
 So you need to be able to scale your infrastructure, the day that you'll have more customers.
 The best way for you to drive this growth is to be able to have an overview of your infra using dashboards and metrics.

 Bored employee